sheljohn/vhd/README.md

 ## Installation

-There is no specific installation require, simply add the folder to your `PATH`, by adding the following line to your `.bash_profile`:
+There is no specific installation required, simply add the folder to your `PATH`, by adding the following line to your `.bash_profile`:
 ```
 export PATH="/path/to/folder":$PATH
 ```